hissy-cat-studio/Three-Crowns/README.md

 *** need to add more ***

-The game takes place in the year 968 tc.
+The game takes place in the year 968 tc.(??? tc...lol)

 Copyright Hissy Cat Studio 2019